miguelfortuna/coevolutionary_networks_in_the_lab/README.md

 # Statistical analysis.
 ## Phenotypic diversification
 We used a linear mixed model to test the effect of resources on phenotypic diversification.
+We specified resources, time, type of organism (either phage or bacterium), and their interaction as fixed effects, and included replicate as a random effect.
 #### data
 - phenotypic_diversification.csv
 #### code